-Top Liquid Staking Protocols on Ethereum Ahead of Shanghai Upgrade
+Top Liquid Staking Protocols on Ethereum

-Liquid staking protocols are expected to play a significant role in the upgrade, as they enable users to stake their ETH while still having the ability to use it for other purposes, such as DeFi loans or trading.
+Liquid staking protocols are expected to play a significant role in the Ethereum 2.0 upgrade, as they enable users to stake their ETH while still having the ability to use it for other purposes, such as DeFi loans or trading.
 Since the Beacon Chain started supporting ETH staking in December 2020, liquid staking has become a popular way for ETH holders to stake their tokens and participate in Ethereum’s PoS consensus mechanism.

-How Does Liquid Staking on Ethereum Work?
+How Does Liquid Staking Work on Ethereum?

 Liquid staking is a process that lets users stake their Ethereum and receive an ERC-20 liquidity token that represents their staked ETH.
 This token can be easily traded or used in DeFi applications without the need to unstake the ETH first.
 Here’s how it works: